 I am a postdoc with a background in cognitive psychology and decision modeling.
 I am interested in joint modeling of human decision-making processes by combining behavioral and neural data.
 My research interests also involve cognitive workload and developing modeling techniques.

 I am a PhD student co-supervised by Leendert van Maanen (University of Utrecht, Netherlands).
 I am interested in model-based cognitive neuroscience with a strong focus on the human subcortex.

 I am a PhD student co-supervised by Pierre-Louis Bazin (University of Amsterdam, Netherlands).
 I am interested in model-based cognitive neuroscience with a strong focus on the human subcortex.

 I am a PhD student in the clinical neurosciences and am co-supervised by Yasin Temel (Maastricht University, Netherlands).
 My projects make use of ultra-high resolution 7T structural and functional MRI in patients with Parkinson's disease.

 I am a PhD student working on model-based cognitive neuroscience projects with Bernhard Hommel (Leiden University, Netherlands) as my co-supervisor.
 My projects make use of ultra-high resolution 7T structural and functional MRI of small subcortical nuclei involved in decision-making processes.

 I am a PhD student co-supervised by Matthias Mittner (University of Tromsø, Norway ).
 My research focuses on the neural mechanisms of mind-wandering using 7T and 3T MRI in combination with cognitive modeling.

-I am a PhD student interested in the joint modelling of decision-making by combining behavioral and neural data.
+I am a PhD student co-supervised by Reilly Innes (University of Amsterdam, Netherlands) and I am interested in the joint modelling of decision-making by combining behavioral and neural data.
 My research aims to find common processes across different decision-making tasks.

 Visiting Research Fellows